Here at South Tyneside Children and Young Peoples Mental Health Service, we sometimes get asked a range of questions.

 No question is a silly question.
 If you’re unsure about anything, just ask one of the team.

-We provide friendly and approachable NHS services for children, young people and adults in Gateshead, South Tyneside, and Sunderland.
-We support people who are experiencing challenges like depression, stress, anxiety, or phobias.
-We work with partner and NHS organisations to look after your mental health care.
-This can include referrals to other services if it is needed.
+We provide evidence-based mental health treatments for children young people across South Tyneside, in both 1-1 and group settings.
+We support people who are experiencing challenges like depression, stress, anxiety, phobias and other common mental health difficulties.
+We work with partner and NHS organisations to look after your mental health.
+We can also support you with referrals to other services if needed.

 Our team is for children and young people up to the age of 18.
 If you are aged between 16-18 you may be seen by the Lifecycle adult team depending on your needs and wishes.